The short answer

 - Fly-snapping (chasing imaginary insects)

-- Reactivity to triggers that wouldn't bother a satisfied dog
+- Reactivity to triggers that would not bother a satisfied dog

-Calgary BC owners who report their dog is “great” almost universally do something deliberate: agility, herding, nosework, trick training, or extensive enrichment with food puzzles and frozen Kongs.
+Calgary BC owners who report a calm, settled dog almost universally do something deliberate: agility, herding, nosework, trick training, or daily food puzzles and frozen Kongs.

-Owners who report behavioural problems almost universally try to compensate with more physical exercise — which doesn't work.
+Owners who report behaviour problems almost universally try to compensate with more physical exercise, which does not work.

 What are the best off-leash parks in Calgary for Border Collies?